Go

 func Main(event map[string]interface{}) map[string]interface{}

 A code written in Go may contain multiple functions, but the main function must be declared as the starting point of a program.
-With this taken into account, the following is the simple example code hello in Go, printing "Hello World" along with a name and location:
+With this taken into account, the following is a simple example code hello in Go, printing "Hello World" along with a name and location:

 package main